KLubina/My-Learning-Websites/README.md

-I create websites on topics I'm currently learning and upload the web-code to this repository.
+I create websites on topics I'm currently learning and upload their web-code to this repository.
 These websites primarily serve as learning materials for myself.
 This approach allows me to enhance my web development skills while exploring and learning about new topics.